HANICA-DWA/sep2021-project-opossum/documentatie/Software-Guidebook/Software-Guidebook-WCAG-Tool.md

 � Is there a clear understanding of the quality attributes that the architecture must satisfy?
 � Are the quality attributes SMART (specific, measurable, achievable, relevant and timely)?
-� Havequalityattributesthatareusuallytakenforgrantedbeenexplicitlymarkedasout of scope if they are not needed?
+� Have quality attributes that are usually taken for granted been explicitly marked as out of scope if they are not needed?
 (e.g. �user interface elements will only be presented in English� to indicate that multi-language support is not explicitly catered for)
 � Are any of the quality attributes unrealistic? (e.g. true 24x7 availability is typically very costly to implement inside many organisations)